-Rishi N. Zutshi’s practice focuses on commercial litigation and securities litigation, with extensive experience in disputes relating to complex financial instruments and derivatives.
+Rishi Zutshi’s practice focuses on complex commercial litigation, as well as securities and M&A litigation, with extensive experience in disputes relating to financial products and markets.

 Rishi joined the firm in 2008 and became a partner in 2016.